terrajobst/AspNetCore.Docs.it-it/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-## <a name="validation-failure-error-response"></a>Risposta errore di convalida non riuscita
+## <a name="validation-failure-error-response"></a>Validation failure error response

-Per i controller API Web, MVC risponde con un <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails> tipo di risposta quando la convalida del modello ha esito negativo.
-MVC usa i risultati di <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.InvalidModelStateResponseFactory> per costruire la risposta di errore per un errore di convalida.
-Nell'esempio seguente viene usata la factory per modificare il tipo <xref:Microsoft.AspNetCore.Mvc.SerializableError> di risposta predefinito in: `Startup.ConfigureServices`
+For web API controllers, MVC responds with a <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails> response type when model validation fails.
+MVC uses the results of <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.InvalidModelStateResponseFactory> to construct the error response for a validation failure.
+The following example uses the factory to change the default response type to <xref:Microsoft.AspNetCore.Mvc.SerializableError> in `Startup.ConfigureServices`:

 ::: moniker range=">= aspnetcore-3.0"